Experiencing economic stress? People from all over the world have to deal with the uncertainty and pressure of financial resources.

 Determining Areas You Have Personal Control Over

-In dealing with your economic problems, it is important to have self-efficacy.
+In dealing with your problems, such as financial stress, it is important to have self-efficacy and professional support, according to financial advisor.
 Your counselor will help you in identifying your personal and professional money goals.
-Then they can help you assess which areas of your life you have financial control over.
-This way, they can help you prevent despair and panic during a financial crisis.
+Then they can help you assess which areas of your life you have economic control over.
+This way, they can help you prevent despair and panic during a financial crisis and economic stress.
 They can also provide you with tools and strategies to survive in these situations.

-As previously mentioned, economic stress can cause unhealthy coping mechanisms.
-Your counselor can teach you alternative ways to respond to your stress.
-They may refer you to stress management classes or determine what hobbies you have.
+financial distress can cause unhealthy coping mechanisms.
+Your counselor can teach you alternative ways to respond to your strain.
+They may refer you to management classes or determine what hobbies you have.

 Your counselor may also recommend simple exercises such as journaling, group discussions, or even exercising.
 They may also advise you to seek the company of your loved ones.
 The key here is to engage in positive thinking about money and financial issues.